 While it might be tempting to simply sub in plain milk for the buttermilk in this recipe, don’t do it!
 The buttermilk helps create the taste and texture of the recipe, as it has a stronger reaction to the baking soda than regular milk does.

-If you don't have buttermilk on hand, you can make your own with this very simple homemade buttermilk substitute recipe.
-You can even make it fully dairy free if you'd like!
+If you don’t have buttermilk on hand, you can make your own with this very simple homemade buttermilk substitute recipe.
+You can even make it fully dairy-free if you’d like!

-Whole Grain Einkorn versus All Purpose Einkorn
+Whole Grain Einkorn versus All-Purpose Einkorn

-This recipe calls for both whole grain einkorn flour and all-purpose einkorn flour.
+This recipe calls for both whole-grain einkorn flour and all-purpose einkorn flour.
 The two work together to create a strong and fluffy texture.
 However, you can use all of one or the other if desired and still have a wonderful bread.

-Irish Soda Bread Variations
+Sweet Irish Soda Bread Variation

 While traditional Irish soda bread only contains 4 ingredients: flour, buttermilk, baking soda, and salt… there are other beloved variations that have been around for a long time, such as the inclusion of currents or raisins and a bit of sugar.

-If you'd like to try a sweeter variation you can simply add additional items to this base recipe.
+If you’d like to try a sweeter variation, you can simply add additional items to this base recipe.

 - To the dry goods bowl, add 3 tablespoons of sugar before cutting in the butter.
 Continue as normal.